Brief Anatomy Overview

-Gluteus medius is a fan shaped muscles on the lateral hip.
-It overlays the gluteus minimus and is overlapped, in the posterior portion by the gluteus maximus.
+Gluteus medius is a fan-shaped muscle on the lateral hip.
+It overlays the gluteus minimus.
+The posterior portion lies under the gluteus maximus.
 Commonly, it has three sections that converge into a single insertion tendon.

 It originates from the exterior surface of the ilium between the posterior gluteal line (by the crest) and anterior gluteal lines.
-The anterior two thirds is covered by and anchored the gluteal aponeurosis of the fascia lata.
+The anterior two-thirds is covered and anchored by the gluteal aponeurosis of the fascia lata.

 Its attachments are better positioned to abduct the hip joint than the gluteus minimus but it is still very involved in medial rotation when the hip is flexed.
 This abduction shifts the pelvis collaterally when the foot is fixed.